Kerry Washington Chooses Side In Nigerian Jollof Rice Debate

 “The debates that Omar and my husband have been having about Senegalese Jollof or Nigerian Jollof are endless,” Washington said humorously.
 “They say Jollof started in Senegal—but ask Nnamdi; he doesn’t believe it!”

-Cultural Pride and Culinary Identity
+Cultural Pride And Culinary Identity

 While the debate over Jollof rice often appears humorous, it underscores many Africans’ cultural pride regarding their national cuisines.